semuconsulting/PyGPSClient/README.md

 ### Platform Dependencies

-- Python >= 3.8
+- Python >= 3.8*¹*
-- Tk (tkinter) >= 8.6*¹*
+- Tk (tkinter) >= 8.6*²*
 - Screen resolution >= 800 x 600; Ideally >= 1920 x 1080, though the main application window is resizeable and reconfigurable.

+**All platforms**

+*¹* It is highly recommended to use the latest official [Python.org](https://www.python.org/downloads/) installation package for your platform, rather than any pre-installed version.

+**Windows 10 or later:**

+Normally installs without any additional steps.

+**MacOS 11 or later:**

+*²* The version of Python supplied with most Apple MacOS platforms includes a [deprecated version of tkinter](https://www.python.org/download/mac/tcltk/) (8.5).
+Use an official [Python.org](https://www.python.org/downloads/) installation package instead.

+**Linux (including Raspberry Pi OS):**

-On Windows and MacOS, pip, tkinter and the necessary imaging libraries are included with the official [Python.org](https://www.python.org/downloads/) installation package.
-On some Linux distributions like Ubuntu 18+ and Raspberry Pi OS, they may need to be installed separately*²*, e.g.:
+*³* Some Linux distributions may not include the neceessary pip, tkinter or Pillow imaging libraries by default.
+They may need to be installed separately, e.g.:

 ```shell
 sudo apt install python3-pip python3-tk python3-pil python3-pil.imagetk
 ```

-*¹* The version of Python supplied with most Apple MacOS platforms includes a [deprecated version of tkinter](https://www.python.org/download/mac/tcltk/) (8.5).
-Use an official [Python.org](https://www.python.org/downloads/) installation package instead.

-*²* If you're compiling the latest version of Python 3 from source, you may also need to install tk-dev (or a similarly named package e.g. tk-devel) first.
+*⁴* If you're compiling the latest version of Python 3 from source, you may also need to install tk-dev (or a similarly named package e.g. tk-devel) first.
 Refer to http://wiki.python.org/moin/TkInter for further details:

 ```shell
 sudo apt install tk-dev
 ```

-*³* On some 32-bit Linux platforms (e.g. Raspberry Pi OS 32), it may be necessary to [install Rust compiler support](https://www.rust-lang.org/tools/install) and some [additional build dependencies](https://cryptography.io/en/latest/installation/) in order to install the `cryptography` library which PyGPSClient depends on to decrypt SPARTN messages (see [Discussion](https://github.com/semuconsulting/PyGPSClient/discussions/83) and also [pyspartn cryptography installation notes](https://github.com/semuconsulting/pyspartn/tree/main/cryptography_installation#readme)):
+*⁵* On some 32-bit Linux platforms (e.g. Raspberry Pi OS 32), it may be necessary to [install Rust compiler support](https://www.rust-lang.org/tools/install) and some [additional build dependencies](https://cryptography.io/en/latest/installation/) in order to install the `cryptography` library which PyGPSClient depends on to decrypt SPARTN messages (see [Discussion](https://github.com/semuconsulting/PyGPSClient/discussions/83) and also [pyspartn cryptography installation notes](https://github.com/semuconsulting/pyspartn/tree/main/cryptography_installation#readme)):

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh